tshepang/blog-movies/content/movies/Idiocracy (2006).rst

-It started pretty well, with nice humor, but the idiocy of a future human civilization just went too far, and being a passive comedy is not anough of an excuse for lazy writing.
+It started pretty well, with nice humor, but the idiocy of a future human civilization just went too far, and being a passive comedy is not enough of an excuse for lazy writing.